mpr1255/xinjiang_alerts/README.md

 3. Clone the entire repo locally and get updates to your machine;
 4. Etc.

+# Low-hanging fruit for development
+## integrate the archive link
+Right now the curl packet goes off to archive the link, but I haven't tried to capture that and integrate it back into the csv file.
+That would be a good idea.

+That could also be done through the curl library inside R itself, but I just opted for the shell because it is simpler (and I was expecting to be able to do it asynchronously).

+## better error checking
+It could follow-up with missed articles better.
+The most extreme case would be searching their exact title through the google json custom search API or Baidu API and just archiving the top few results...

 * Some issues re cost and hosting:
 The code is not tight, it uses lots of dependencies, R is slow anyway, and it has to wait every time it curls the archive.org link.
 Why?
 Because trying to do it asychronously (with WAIT=FALSE in the curl call or suppressing stdout) was unreliable.
 It has automatic timeouts both for the local curl and the archiving, but it's still slow.
 It would chew up a lot of minutes if I ran it on github actions or google cloud platform or whatever.
-But yes, that would be better.
+But yes, that would be better and feel free.